 Elite Airways flies in and out of the Newark Liberty International Airport (EWR), situated just over the Hudson River from Manhattan.
 With Broadway’s year-round performances, Radio City Music Hall, and the East End’s hot museums and art galleries, the entertainment never ends – making New York City perfect for group outings, family vacations, weekend shopping excursions, and nights simply spent “out on the town.”

-Elite Airways offers nonstop jet service between Vero Beach, FL, and Newark, NJ twice weekly until September 6, 2021.
-NOTE: due to runway construction at VRB, our 2021 fall/winter scheduled service will be relocated to the Melbourne Int'l Airport (MLB) just north of Vero between I-95 and Route 1 in Melbourne.
+Elite Airways offers twice-weekly nonstop jet service between Newark and Melbourne FL - and starting Nov.
+19th, twice-weekly to St. Augustine FL.
+NOTE: due to runway construction at VRB, our 2021 fall/winter scheduled Vero Beach service will be relocated to the Melbourne Int'l Airport (MLB) just north of Vero.
 Click here to check flight availability.

 Newark Liberty International Airport is located at 3 Brewster Road in Newark, New Jersey.
 The ticket counter is located in Terminal B, Level 3, by Door Number 4 and Porter Airlines.
 Arriving passengers may collect their baggage at Level 1, Carousel 1 (unless directed otherwise).
 Click here for airport website.